-Fall at work compensation claims
+Fall at work injury claims

 If you have sustained an injury from a fall within the last three years, either at your place of work or elsewhere while working for your employer, you may be entitled to make a claim.

 Despite modern health and safety precautions, falls remain one of the most common workplace accidents.

 Employers are obliged to protect their employees from injury.
 Nevertheless, thousands of workplace-related accidents still occur each year.

 According to the Health and Safety Executive (HSE), 609,000 people suffered an injury at work.

 7% of these accidents (42,630) of these work accidents were falls from height.